benkozi/CECE/combo-test-runner/design/design.md

 ## Pytest integration

-- **One test, parameterized by combo.** A session-scoped step loads the suite config and generates all combo YAML files up front; a parameterized fixture hands each test a single YAML path (host path + matching container path).
+- **One test per assertion, parameterized by combo.** A session-scoped step loads the suite config and generates all combo YAML files up front.
+The driver runs once per combination in a combo-parameterized, session-scoped fixture that captures the outcome without raising; `test_driver_execution` asserts exit 0, and each post-run assertion (`test_nc_file_count`, …) is its own test that skips explicitly when the run failed.
+See `design/feat/20260708-1055-add-assertions-for-file-counts.md`.
-  The test body is just the docker invocation.
 - **Fail fast vs. continue** uses pytest built-ins — no custom flags.
   **Continue is the default and the desired behavior**: a plain `pytest` invocation runs every combination to completion regardless of individual